-LEAD AND COPPER Contaminant (Units) Action Level (AL) 90 th percentile sample value Date # of sites above AL Violation Yes/No Likely Source of Contamination Health Effects of Contaminant Copper (ppm) 1.3 0.101 1/21/21 10 NO Corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time could experience gastrointestinal distress.
-Some people who drink water containing copper in excess of the action level over many years could suffer liver or kidney damage.
+LEAD AND CO PPER Contaminant (Units) Action Level (AL) 90 th percentile sample value Date # of sites above AL Violation Yes/No Likely Source of Contamination Health Effects of Contaminant Copper (ppm) 1.3 0.199 1/30/24 10 NO Corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives Copper is an essential nutrient, but some people who drink water containing copper more than the action level over a relatively short amount of time could experience gastrointestinal distress.
+Some people who drink water containing copper more than the action level over many years could suffer liver or kidney damage.
 People with Wilson's Disease should consult their personal doctor.
-Lead (ppb) 15 0.003 1/21/21 10 NO Corrosion of household plumbing systems, erosion of natural deposits (15 ppb in more than 5%) Infants and young children are typically more vulnerable to lead in drinking water than the general population.
-It is possible that lead levels at your home may be higher than at other homes in the community as a result of materials used in your home's plumbing.
+Lead (ppb) 0.015 0.0043 1/30/24 10 NO Corrosion of household plumbing systems, erosion of natural deposits (15 ppb in more than 5%) Infants and young children are typically more vulnerable to lead in drinking water than the general population.
+It is possible that lead levels at your home may be higher than at other homes in the community because of materials used in your home's plumbing.
 If you are concerned about elevated lead levels in your home's water, you may wish to have your water tested and flush your tap for 30 seconds to 2 minutes before using tap water.
 Additional information is available from the Safe Drinking Water Hotline (800-426-4791).
-(Above 15 ppb) Infants and children who drink water containing lead in excess of the action level could experience delays in their physical or mental development.
+(Above 15 ppb) Infants and children who drink water containing lead more than the action level could experience delays in their physical or mental development.
 Children could show slight deficits in attention span and learning abilities.
 Adults who drink this water over many years could develop kidney problems or high blood pressure.